kshateesh/gatsby-starter-once-click/README.md

 [![Contentstack](/src/images/contentstack-readme-logo.png)](https://www.contentstack.com/)

-# Create a marketing website using Gatsby
+# Create a marketing site using Gatsby

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.